Indian Oak (1813 ship)

 Indian Oak was launched at Cochin, probably in 1813.
 She then traded between India and Britain.
-From circa 1824 she operated as a "country ship" trading primarily in the Indian Ocean.
-Notable events included arson by the crew, a dispute between her master and the government of Mauritius, transport of 200 labourers from Bengal to Mauritius, and mutiny that resulted in the cutting and maiming of her master.
-She was wrecked in August 1840 after having delivered troops to Chusan for the First Opium War.
+From circa 1824, she operated as a "country ship" trading primarily in the Indian Ocean.
+Notable events included arson by the crew, a dispute between her master and the government of Mauritius, transport of 200 labourers from Bengal to Mauritius, and a mutiny that resulted in the cutting and maiming of her master.
+She was wrecked in August 1840, after having delivered troops to Chusan for the First Opium War.

 Career

-In 1813 the EIC lost its monopoly on the trade between India and Britain.
+In 1813, the EIC lost its monopoly on the trade between India and Britain.
 British ships were then free to sail between India or the Indian Ocean and the United Kingdom under a license from the EIC.